 - Krystal is another Legend spirit battle that on paper sounds perfectly manageable, but in her own words...
 "You're not ready yet!"
 It pits you against a skilled and bloodthirsty duo of Fox and Falco that starts out with a Krystal enemy assist trophy.
 What makes Krystal scary is her versatile pool of attacks including freezing you from a distance with icy blasts that avert Denial of Diagonal Attack, and smacking you with her staff for a smash attack's worth of damage and knockback at close quarters.
 She also has a nasty habit of respawning right on top of you whenever she's out-of-bounds.
 Between the three of them and one of you, the Corneria stage becomes very cramped, not helped by the occasional Arwing swooping down and potentially firing at you.
 By the time you manage to defeat Krystal, you are probably at killing range percentage while dealing with the remaining Fox and Falco.

 - 9-Volt & 18 Volt's Spirit Battle is pure agony, even on easy.
-You have to fight a Villager who loves to spam projectiles, an Incineroar who likes to grab you so his teammates can rack up damage on you, and worst of all, a permanent Sheriff Assist Trophy.
+You are put in the Battlefield form of the Gamer stage and have to fight a Villager who loves to spam projectiles, an Incineroar who likes to grab you so his teammates can rack up damage on you, and worst of all, a permanent Sheriff Assist Trophy.
 Sheriff's attacks are quick, have infinite range, cannot be blocked or reflected, and inflict significant knockback, and with all the enemies ganging up on you, trying to do anything without getting locked in hitstun is nearly impossible.
 Sure, you could try to get rid of Sheriff first, but Sheriff is Immune to Flinching, very durable (although an Assist Killer Spirit helps greatly with that), and you have to worry about the other enemies attacking you.
 Just to top it all off, the stage keeps dropping Galagas that the enemy will use as soon as they appear.
 Given all the attacks that keep knocking you around, it's only a matter of time until something knocks you into a Galaga, leading to an unavoidable KO.
 Worst of all, you could even try to use the Galaga against them, but due to the constant bullet spam from the Sheriff, the Galagas will probably get destroyed even afterwards.

 - Ashley is a weird case.
 You have to deal with both a very competent Mii Swordfighter (dressed as Ashley, of course) and a tiny Ridley, on a hazard-filled WarioWare.
-It also starts with an Ashley assist trophy, which is already an annoying assist (and you can't even harm her at all).
+It also starts with an Ashley assist trophy, who is already an annoying assist (and you can't even harm her at all).
 Most importantly, however, is the stage-effect, where every once in a while your controls are flipped.
 While this can be nullified by a Support Spirit, spirits that provide immunity to this effect are very rare, and in World of Light itself it's almost-guaranteed you won't have it by the time you square off with her.
 The result is that most players end up trying to brute-force a nearly unbeatable fight instead of hunting for an ability they may not know exists.

 - Rayman may not seem overly threatening at a glance, but the battle has the right combination of elements to make it quite the trial.
-You engage in a stamina battle against Sonic, whose incredible speed makes him hard to keep up with and lets him get in your face instantly, and his strength is boosted, so it hurts a lot when he hits you.
+You engage in a stamina battle in the Battlefield form of The Great Cave Offensive against Sonic, whose incredible speed makes him hard to keep up with and lets him get in your face instantly, and his strength is boosted, so it hurts a lot when he hits you.
 What takes the fight into the realm of frustrating is that a Sukapon Assist Trophy (the actual Rayman stand-in) will also be attacking you.
 Trying to drain Sonic's health becomes a nightmare when Sukapon can launch his head at you from a great distance to interrupt your attacks and deal a ton of damage, or throw you away if you get too close to him.
 Worst of all, the AI has an uncanny ability to juggle you between the two fighters' attacks, swiftly racking up the damage and making it nigh-impossible to get a hit in.
 Fortunately, like with most fights with assists, if you manage to defeat Sukapon (which is not as hard, as Sukapon may be strong, but he is not too durable), the fight becomes far more manageable.

 - Toy-Con Robot is way too difficult, even if it is an Ace.
-It's almost as bad as Rayman but this time you face two Mii Brawlers with one of them being giant, and both of them have increased power.
+It's almost as bad as Rayman but this time, you face two Mii Brawlers with one of them being giant, and both of them have increased power.
 Not to mention, they have 10,000 power.
 And both of them are really aggressive as they constantly gang up to spam attacks on you.
 Worse, the giant Mii Brawler can survive up to 250%.
 This one can be really a nightmare if you aren't good at dodging.

 - Toy-Con VR Goggles can also be quite the challenge despite being an Advanced Spirit.
 You're pitted against R.O.B. and two Mii Gunners, and all three will gang up on you and keep you at bay with ranged shots.
 May not be too difficult in theory, except you're fighting on Gamer with hazards on, meaning you have to always avoid 5-Volt's line of sight.
 As if that wasn't enough, hazard assist trophies are on, and it's Yuri Kozukata, meaning you can't KO her, and you also have to avoid her camera even with everything else happening.
 Finally, to top it all off, Dragoon parts spawn, meaning that even if you can work through all that, you may just get one-shotted.